 Regardless, when I finished the work of the Celtic Tarot after producing 78 paintings over a two and a half year period, I decided it was time to focus my creative gaze towards music once more.
 I built a small home studio, which the march of technology makes far more feasible than when I was first dabbling in music.
 Once again, the digital revolution has democratised proceedings.
 Results once undreamt of with modest budgets are now possible.

 After some experimentation with a couple of tracks it was starting to collaborate with fellow artist Laura Daligan that my musical venture took off.
-We released an EP in June 2018 and currently are looking at recording an album to follow that up.
+We released an EP in June 2018 which can be heard on our Bandcamp page and currently are looking at recording an album to follow that up.

 My musical weapon of choice the the synthesiser.
 Old school analogue machines, with one dating back to the 1970’s has pride of place.
 I work in the digital domain as well, with a number of soft synths also coming into play.
 My prime role is recording, mixing and producing.
 What I intended all the years previously when entering the University of Sussex.
 I say I had to wait until technology caught me up.